evergreen-innovations/dlc-documentation/docs/_theory/03_stats.md

 ## IFORM Contour<!-- omit in toc -->

-All contours are calculated using the I-FORM approach.
-I-FORM is the inverse first order reliability method.
+All contours are calculated using the IFORM approach.
+IFORM is the Inverse First Order Reliability Method.
 More information on the IFORM contours can be found in [DNV-RP-C205](https://www.dnv.com/oilgas/download/dnv-rp-c205-environmental-conditions-and-environmental-loads.html) Section 3.7 Extreme Value Distribution.

 [Winterstein et al. (1993)](https://www.researchgate.net/publication/288935223_Environmental_parameters_for_extreme_response_inverse_FORM_with_omission_factors) introduces the IFORM contour.